 with my 2 Grandkids Isabella 4 and James 1 in this pic above.

 youngest Jessica works in Accts.
 Payable for Jarrell

 Construction.
 She too played Volleyball and her club team placed 7th

 in the Nation.
-Her fiancÚ' Kevin Dane is soon to be my son in law!
+Her husband Kevin Dane is my new son in law!
 As